Kumho Tire: Operations

-An industrial conglomerate chaebol, Kumho Tire manufactures a full range of tire under the Kumho, Marshal & Zetum brands.
+An industrial conglomerate chaebol, Kumho Tire manufactures a full range of budget tires under the Kumho, Marshal & Zetum brands.

 Kumho Tire runs three manufacturing facilities in South Korea: the Pyeongtaek Plant, the Gokseong Plant and the Gwangju Plant which includes the Kumho Research and Development center mentioned below.
 There are a further three plants in China: the Tianjin Plant, the Gaoxin Plant (in Nanjing) and the Changchun Plant.
 There is also one plant in Vietnam in the Binh Duong Province and one plant in the United States (Macon, Georgia).

 Kumho Tire exports tires worldwide and has a global network of sales organizations.

 It has three centers for research and development, with the largest in Gwangju, South Korea.
 The other two centers are in Akron, Ohio and Birmingham, England.
 These service the US and European tire markets respectively.
 Other research centers are located in Buchholz (Germany) and Tianjin (China).

 Kumho Tyre (UK) Ltd (a subsidiary of Kumho Tire Co., Inc.) was created in 1977.
 Administrative functions are based in Sutton, Surrey and the marketing department is operated from Birmingham.

+In December 2009, Kumho Tire was placed under debt workout, after its parent company Kumho Asiana Group was hit by a liquidity crunch from the takeover of Daewoo E&C.